Medicare Part D (Prescription Drug Plan) Benefits Overview for 2017

-There are certain drugs or categories of drugs that the Medicare program does not cover.
-These are called excluded drugs; some Medicare Part D Prescription Drug Plans may include these drugs as an added benefit.
+There are certain prescription drugs or categories of drugs that the Medicare program does not typically cover.
+These are called excluded drugs; some Medicare Part D Prescription Drug Plans may include them as an added benefit.

 The Centers for Medicare & Medicaid Services (CMS) does not require these categories of drugs to be covered:

 - Weight loss or weight gain

 - Cosmetic (e.g., hair growth)